tylermccraney/DNA-barcoding-paralarval-Octopus-Galapagos/DNA-barcoding-paralarval-Octopus-Galapagos.md

 (described) species for which there’s no sequence available in GenBank.
 Anyways, we expect to find this sort of result when we’re barcoding tropical marine invertebrates.
-Finally, we summarize the results in a table, remebering to add the exactly identical sequences pruned in the RAxML alignment check (i used `Grep` to extract these to CSV:
+Finally, we summarize the results in a table, remembering to add the exactly identical sequences pruned in the RAxML alignment check (I used `Grep` to extract these to CSV:
 `exactly_identical.csv`).

 ``` r